OctopusDeploy/blog/blog/2022-01/jenkins-install-guide-windows-linux/index.md

 ![Jenkins Windows Installer showing Port Selection screen with Port Number 8080 entered in the Port Number field](win-install-4.png "width=500")

-You are now prompted to enter the path to the Java distribution you installed earlier.
+You're now prompted to enter the path to the Java distribution you installed earlier.
 The default path for the Zulu 11 distribution is `C:\Program Files\Zulu\zulu-11`.
 Enter the appropriate path for your chosen distribution, and click the **Next** button:

 ![Jenkins Windows Installer open on Select Java home directory screen](win-install-6.png "width=500")

-You will likely want to expose Jenkins through the Windows firewall to allow external clients to access it.
+You'll likely want to expose Jenkins through the Windows firewall to allow external clients to access it.
 Change the **Firewall Exception** feature to be installed, and click the **Next** button:

 ![Jenkins Windows Installer open on Custom Setup screen with Firewall Exception selected](win-install-7.png "width=500")